JohanSamyn/gohg/README.md

 ###### Go

-Currently gohg is currently developed with Go1.2.1.
+Currently gohg is developed with Go1.2.1.
 Though I started with the Go1.0 versions, I can't remember having had to change more than one or two minor things when moving to Go1.1.1.
 Updating to Go1.1.2 required no changes at all.
 I had an issue though with Go1.2, on Windows only, causing some tests using